Runnin' Down a Dream: In popular culture

 It was the official theme song of the 2006 NBA Finals as well as the 2008 NBA Finals.
 The song was also used by ABC in the 2010 NBA Finals when the presentation of the game reached the end of the third quarter and was phased out into a commercial break.
 The song was featured in Grand Theft Auto: San Andreas on the in-game classic rock station K-DST.
 The song is playable in Guitar Hero 5 and was released as downloadable content for Rock Band 2; in Guitar Hero 5 the master track is used.

 It closed Petty and the Heartbreakers' performance at the February 2008 Super Bowl XLII Halftime Show, and featured a guitar solo by Mike Campbell.
-The next morning, following the Patriots loss to the Giants, the song was used during Super Bowl highlights on ESPN.
+The next morning, the song was used during Super Bowl highlights on ESPN.
 It was also used in promotional segments of the 2008 MLB World Series.

 In 2011, the song was included in Tom Hanks's film Larry Crowne and on its soundtrack.
 In the animated television series King of the Hill episode "Arlen City Bomber", Lucky Kleinschmidt (voiced by Tom Petty) says "I'm gonna help you run down that dream, Bobby" of getting Bobby a freshly made corn chip off the production line.
 The song was used in the Family Guy episode "The Book of Joe" when Brian achieves his "runner's high".

 In 2017 after Petty's death, NBC used the song for the promo for its telecast of the Monster Energy NASCAR Cup Series Championship Race at Homestead-Miami Speedway.
 NBC began using a version of this song as their theme for NASCAR on NBC in the summer of 2018, replacing "Bringing Back the Sunshine" by Blake Shelton.
 This song is covered by ZZ Ward.
 The song was also featured on the opening montage of ON Video Skateboarding Issue #1 Summer 2000.

 In 2025, the song was featured in the King of the Hill revival episode "The Beer Story".